imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 This layout is naturally extended to OPCODEs which remove from and push to the stack different numbers of values.

 Such programs are later used to estimate the marginal cost of every `OPCODE` we are interested in.
-The estimation is based on a premise, that if we can capture the trend of increasing timer measurements (`measure_total`, see above), in function of growing `op_count`, we can conclude that the slope of this trend is proportional to the computational cost of `OPCODE`.
+The estimation is based on a premise, that if we can capture the trend of increasing timer measurements (`measure_total`, see above), in the function of growing `op_count`, we can conclude that the slope of this trend is proportional to the computational cost of `OPCODE`.
 In other words, we are estimating the marginal increase of computational cost (time spent executing) as a function of the marginal increase of the program (by a single instance of `OPCODE`).

 It turns out, that a simple linear regression is capable of capturing such trend very reliably, given some additional data clean-up measures.